Consumers May Pay More For Auto Insurance Because of No-Fault Reform’s New Fees And Assessments

 New Catastrophic Claims Fee

-Points of interest concerning the new “Catastrophic Claims Fee” include:
+Points of interest concerning the HB 4612’s new “Catastrophic Claims Fee” include:

-- Consumers will be required to pay this new fee in order to providing funding for new catastrophic claims that are filed on or after January 1, 2014.
+- Consumers would have been required to pay this new fee in order to provide funding for new catastrophic claims that are filed on or after HB 4612’s effective date.
 (Pages 25, 28 and 52 of HB 4612)

 - According to the MCCA’s Annual Reports to the Michigan Insurance Commissioner, between 2010-12, there was 1,684, 1,617 and 1,619 new catastrophic claims filed with the MCCA each year.

-- The new “Annual Catastrophic Claims Fee” will be calculated using a formula similar, if not identical, to the one used to calculate assessments by the Michigan Catastrophic Claims Association (MCCA).
-(Pages 25 and 28 of HB 4612) This year’s MCCA assessment was $186 and last year’s was $175, according to press releases from the MCCA.
+- HB 4612’s new “Annual Catastrophic Claims Fee” would have been calculated using a formula similar, if not identical, to the existing one currently used to calculate assessments by the Michigan Catastrophic Claims Association (MCCA).
+(Pages 25 and 28 of HB 4612)

 New annual $21 million assessment